oxfordmmm/AD_analysis/README.md

    - bases 120-210 of the read map to 100-190 of zika.
 This is also supplementary.
 2. Consensus and Clair3.
 Because ONT has a weird error profile we use a tool called clair3 in the consensus step.
 It's got some machine learning magic or something.
 It produces a vcf file which is just a list of the differences from the reference.
 These could be SNPs of INDELS.
 3. Primer removal: The primer also has the random 9 bases.
 So whenever we split/trim based on a primer we actually also remove the 9 bases before/after it based on the direction of the primer.

-## Classification

-I've got a separate classification workflow using kraken2 and kaiju.
-It will also produce a merge report taking the most precise classification for each read.